gideontong/Bot4Christ/CONTRIBUTING.md

 * Add ability to find and attach an invite to newly joined guild notification (if possible)
 * Add server icon to newly joined guild notification
 * Statistics command to show bot statistics publicly
+* Open in Bible app button for passages

 # Non-Programming Todo